Claude Code Alternatives (2026): 11 Tested, 3 That Beat It for Under $20/mo

 Cheapest Path to Terminal AI Coding

-Gemini CLI is the cheapest way to get high-quality terminal AI coding: 1,000 requests/day free with Gemini 2.5 Pro and 1M context.
-For BYOK tools (Aider, Cline, OpenCode), running DeepSeek V3 costs roughly $5-15/month for moderate use.
-Local models via Ollama bring API costs to zero.
+Gemini CLI is the cheapest way to get high-quality terminal AI coding: 1,000 requests/day free with Gemini 3.1 Pro and 1M+ context.
+Cline's auto model routing brings BYOK costs to $8-12/mo by picking the cheapest capable model per task.
+For other BYOK tools (Aider, OpenCode), running DeepSeek V3 costs roughly $5-15/month.
+Local models via Ollama or Gemma 4 bring API costs to zero.

 When to Stay on Claude Code